The instability Principle

 All three elements are to compute a unique hash that identify the changeset (with various other metadata).
 This identification is a key part of DVCS design.

 This is a very useful property because Changing B parent means changing B content too.
-This require the creation of another changeset which is a good semantic.
+This requires the creation of another changeset, which is semantically good.